-First two are the most important ones.
-Frankly, a lot of founders don’t care about SEO details, such as link building or e.g. schema markup.
-What you should focus on is “conversions (leads, orders, trials) coming from Google”.
+The first two are the most important ones.
+Many founders don’t care about SEO details, such as link building or, e.g., schema markup.
+You should focus on “conversions (leads, orders, trials) coming from Google.”

-Don’t get distracted on other things.
-Just put all your effort in growing organic traffic and conversions coming from that traffic.
+Don’t get distracted by other things.
+Just put all your effort into growing organic traffic and conversions from that traffic.

 SEO for B2B and B2C startups

 SEO for B2B and B2C products can be totally different.

 For B2C sites, SEO is much more straightforward.

 Imagine you created a hotel booking platform.
 For SEO, you will need to add more copy for every hotel listing page and then build backlinks to these pages.
 There are thousands of hotels, so you have thousands of indexable opportunities.